esteinig/netviewP/README.md

 * SNP matrix does no longer require population and individual columns (N x SNP).

-Bugs:
+Errors:

-We detected a bug in the calculation of Prims algorithm, which may produce slightly different topologies in older versions (< v.0.7).
+We found a bug in the calculation of Prims algorithm, which may produce slightly different topologies in older versions (< v.0.7).
 Since the algorithm is no longer supported and replaced by Kruskal, we recommend using the latest version of NetView P.

 ##Citations: